 - For example, if you've assigned a user a Compliance Manager Reader role in Microsoft Purview compliance portal Permissions, you can also assign that user a Compliance Manager Assessor role for a specific assessment.
-In effect, the user will hold the two roles at the same time, but their ability to edit data will be limited to the assessment to which they've been assigned the Assessor role.
+In effect, the user holds the two roles at the same time, but their ability to edit data will be limited to the assessment to which they've been assigned the Assessor role.

 - Removing an assessment-based role won't remove the user's overall Compliance Manager role if they have one.
-If you want to change a user's overall role, you'll have to change it from the Permissions page in the Microsoft Purview compliance portal.
+If you want to change a user's overall role, you have to change it from the Permissions page in the Microsoft Purview compliance portal.

 For an individual assessment, one user can only hold one assessment-based role at a time.

 - For example, if a user holds a reader role for a GDPR assessment and you want to change them to a contributor role, you'll first need to remove their reader role, and then re-assign them the reader role.

 Admins whose permissions for Compliance Manager were set in Microsoft Entra ID won't appear on the Manage user access flyout pane.
 This means that if a user has access to one or more assessments, and their role is Global Administrator, Compliance Administrator, Compliance Data Administrator, or Security Administrator, they won't appear on this pane.
 Learn more about setting Compliance Manager permissions and roles.

 When an update is available for an assessment, you'll see a notification and have the option to accept the update or defer it for a later time.
 Updates are available for assessments based on the regulatory templates provided in Compliance Manager.
 If your organization is using universal templates for assessing other products, inheritance may not be supported.